A Guide To Understanding The Canadian Human Rights Tribunal

 III.
 Party Representatives

 The Complainant or Respondent may represent themselves or may choose to have a lawyer represent them.

 In some situations, parties may also choose to be represented by non-lawyers.
 While parties are welcome to take this approach, it should be noted that non-lawyers representatives do not have the same representative responsibilities and rights as lawyers in the Tribunal Hearing process.
-In some instances, the law, or the Tribunal Rules, authorize only lawyers to accomplish certain acts (such as proof of service by a solicitor's certificate under Rule 2(3)).
 Non-lawyers who choose to represent parties before the Tribunal must do so in full knowledge and acceptance of these limitations.

 Whether represented by a lawyer or non-lawyer, the Tribunal expects all party representatives to:

 - treat the Members and Registry Officers, as well as the other participants in the inquiry process, with courtesy and respect;

 - obtain clear instructions from the party they are representing;

 - be well informed of the case and the position of the party they are representing;

 - be available for conference calls, Hearings and other events scheduled by the presiding Member;